 Richard Guebert Jr., of Ellis Grove, is the 15th president of the Illinois Farm Bureau (IFB) and serves as full-time executive officer.
 He is also president of COUNTRY Financial, Illinois Agricultural Service Company, and the IAA Foundation.
 Prior to his election as president, Guebert served as vice president of the Illinois Farm Bureau from 2003-2013.
 As vice president, Guebert also served as chairman of the COUNTRY/IFB Governance Committee.
 In 2007, he was appointed by the IFB president to serve as chairman of a Floodplain Study Group.
 Guebert, his wife Nancy and his son, Kyle, operate a farm where they grow corn, soybeans, and wheat.
 In 2001, he served on the IFB Co-op Task Force and completed theAgricultural Leaders of Tomorrow leadership training.
 Guebert was named a Master Farmer in 2006 by Prairie Farmer magazine.

-Theresa is Interim Vice Chancellor for Public and Governmental Affairs at the University of Illinois at Chicago.
-Previously, she was the fifth President and Chief Executive Officer of the 112 year-old Chicagoland Chamber of Commerce.
+Theresa is the Co-Founder of FYS Ventures, LLC.
+She was previously the Interim Vice Chancellor for Public and Governmental Affairs at the University of Illinois at Chicago.
+Formerly, she was the fifth President and Chief Executive Officer of the 112 year-old Chicagoland Chamber of Commerce.
 Theresa’s passion to grow the Chicago region’s economy and strengthen Chicago’s status as a world-class city stems from her experience in public service.
 She spent 27 years working at the national, state and local levels of government where she gained first-hand experience working with business and government on programs to grow jobs and the economy.
 She draws from lessons learned to drive the Chamber’s strategic focus on small business growth, middle market expansion, international opportunities, industry-specific investment, technology innovation and regional collaboration.
 Theresa is Vice-Chairman of the Illinois Agri-Food Alliance; Vice-Chairman of the Association of Chamber of Commerce Executives; on the board of Choose Chicago; a director of the World Business Chicago Steering Committee; a member of the German Marshall Fund Leadership Development Advisory Council and Co-Chair of the Midwest selection committee; and a member of the President’s Circle of The Chicago Council on Global Affairs; The Economic Club of Chicago; and The Chicago Network.

 Managing Director, Agricultural Products, CME Group